Instructional Associate Professor & Graduate Program Director

 Michelle L. Ivey is an instructional associate professor in the Department of Communication Sciences and Disorders.
 She teaches courses in speech and language disorders and development at the undergraduate level and the remediation of child language disorders for graduate students.
 Dr. Ivey also serves as a clinical education supervisor for on- and off- campus placements.
 She is the Speech Language Pathology Core Faculty for the LoneStar Leadership Education in and Neurodevelopmental Disabilities (LEND) grant.
 She sits on the Undergraduate Committee of the University of Houston Faculty Senate.

 Dr. Ivey’s clinical work of over 20 years focuses on children with communication disorders, especially with autism spectrum disorders and young, pre- or early-verbal children.
-She has worked in various placements and with children of all ages who have social pragmatic needs.
+She has worked in various placements and with children of all ages who have communication needs.
 She enjoys learning about the best means to help these individuals improve communication and have happy and engaged interactions.
 This is through study of evidence based practice and some intervention research.

 - Ph.D., Georgia State University, Atlanta, GA

 Typical Language Development (COMD 2339)

 Theories and descriptions of typical development of language from infancy through adolescence.